 The guide rail gives your material routing.
 It does not select sizes and shapes when securing your material in place.
 That does not compromise the flexibility of the cutting table.
-The end of the rail is on top of the support plate and the key in the groove.
+The end of the rail is on top of the support plate, and the key is in the groove.
 You secure the guide rail with two screws and tighten it using the hexagon wrench.
-The Festool MFT/3 Mini comes with V-groove side rails that accommodate accessories (Source).
+The Festool MFT/3 Mini comes with V-groove side rails that accommodate accessories.

-The Festool multifunction table comes with an integrated T-groove side rail that connects two or more tables.
-There are connectors to insert into the rails to bridge the tables to one another.
+The Festool multifunction table has an integrated T-groove side rail connecting two or more tables.
+Connectors are inserted into the rails to bridge the tables to one another.
 That increases your work surface.

 The Festool 495315 MFT/3 multifunction table has slip-resistant feet that stabilize your work surface (Source).
 You need to pay attention to uneven surfaces.
 The corner feet have rubber caps to avoid slipping.
 The rubber feet stop the movement when working on the floor.
 The top comes with holes that make it easy to connect tables.

 - They both adapt to different cuts and materials.

 - They both come with foldaway legs that are adjustable.

 - They both have a larger working surface area.

 - They both have speed variance.